WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

  **Talking Points**:

- - How to achieve this, though?
+ - How do I achieve this?
 Using unidirectional data flow, of course!
-If I create a container component to hold both the filter value and the filtered list, I can hoist the `state` to the container so it's available to all the children.
-It will then be simple to display the `state` in the child components.
+If I create a container component to hold both the filter value and the filtered list, I can hoist the state to the container so it's available to all of the children.
+It will then be simple to display the state in the child components.
 The data will flow as seen here.

  </aside>